sourcegraph/about/content/blogposts/2024/coding-on-the-road-with-android-cody.md

 ---
-title: "Coding on the Road with Android and Cody"
+title: "Coding on the road with Android and Cody"
 authors:
   - name: Tino Wening
     url: https://twitter.com/PriNova75